 In Addition to televising these live games, ESPN of Australia (Foxtel) will typically offer these same matches with NFL TV replays airing later that same day.

-The NFL Free to Air offering will be broadcast via 7mate, and the Seven Network streaming service will televise up to two live Sunday afternoon games, which generally air starting between 3:00 am and 7:00 am Sydney time on Monday morning, as well as select Sunday Night contests which will be shared with ESPN.
+The Super Bowl 2018 Free to Air offering will be broadcast via 7mate, and the Seven Network streaming service will televise up to two live Sunday afternoon games, which generally air starting between 3:00 am and 7:00 am Sydney time on Monday morning, as well as select Sunday Night contests which will be shared with ESPN.

 TV fixtures shown as Sydney time, adjust for regional differences.
-Exact games to be shown via 7Mate for week 1 and beyond still to be determined.
+Exact games to be shown via 7Mate for NFL playoffs still to be determined.

 NFL Live Streaming and a Free Trial